ibm-cloud-docs/apps/tutorials/tutorial_mendix_getting_started.md

     ibmcloud cf set-env <YOUR_APP> S3_USE_V2_AUTH true
   ```

-2. After you specify all of these values, restage your Cloud Foundry application for the new values to be applied.
+2. After you specify all of these values, restage your Cloud Foundry app for the new values to be applied.

   ```
     ibmcloud cf restage <YOUR_APP>
   ```

-### {{site.data.keyword.cos_full_notm}} settings for Kubernetes applications
+### {{site.data.keyword.cos_full_notm}} settings for Kubernetes apps
 {: #cos-kubeapps}

 Complete these steps for Kubernetes deployments: